jfecher/ante-website/content/docs/language.md

 In short, algebraic effects are similar to a resumable exception, and they allow for non-local control flow that makes some programming styles more natural.
 Algebraic effects also serve as an alternative to monads for purely functional programming.
-Compared to monads, algebraic effects compose naturally but are very slightly more restrictive.
+Compared to monads, algebraic effects compose naturally but are slightly more restrictive.

 Algebraic effects can be used first by declaring the effect with the `effect` keyword, then by performing the effect within a function.
-Once this happens, the computation will suspend, and the program will unwind to the most recent effect handler (similar to unwinding to the nearest try block for exceptions).
+Once this happens, the computation will suspend, and the program will call the most recent statically-known effect handler.
 From there, the effect handler can stop the computation and return a value as with exceptions, or it can resume the computation and continue by calling `resume` with the value to resume with.
 The type of value needed to resume depends on